HTFL Cash-Secured Put Strategy

 HTFL (Heartflow, Inc. Common Stock), in the Healthcare sector, (Medical - Healthcare Information Services industry), listed on NASDAQ.

-HeartFlow, Inc., a medical technology company, provides non-invasive solutions for diagnosing and managing coronary artery diseases worldwide.
-Its HeartFlow Platform uses AI and computational fluid dynamics to creates a personalized 3D model of a patient's heart from a single coronary computed tomography angiography, a specialized type of scan that provides detailed images of the heart's arteries.
-The company's platform provides insights on blood flow, stenosis, and plaque volume and composition by overcoming the limitations of traditional non-invasive imaging tests.
-The company was founded in 2007 and is headquartered in Mountain View, California.
+HeartFlow, Inc. operates as a global medical technology firm, specializing in providing non-surgical solutions for the diagnosis and ongoing management of coronary artery disease.
+Its innovative HeartFlow Platform employs artificial intelligence and advanced computational fluid dynamics to generate a unique, three-dimensional digital replica of a patient's heart.
+This intricate model is created from a single coronary computed tomography angiography (CCTA), which is a specialized scan designed to produce highly detailed images of the heart's arterial network.
+The platform offers vital insights into aspects like blood flow, the extent of arterial narrowing (stenosis), and the volume and composition of any plaque present, thereby overcoming the limitations typically associated with traditional non-invasive imaging techniques.
+Founded in 2007, the company is headquartered in Mountain View, California.

 What is a cash-secured put on HTFL?